John Burroughs High School

-John Burroughs High School is a public high school located in Burbank, in Los Angeles County.
+John Burroughs High School is a public high school located in Burbank, in Los Angeles County, California.
 It is known for its notable alumni, and being the filming location for many television shows.

 History

-The school was built in the 1920s, but was not established as a high school until 1948.
-The school was named after naturalist John Burroughs.
+The building was built in the 1920s but was not established as a high school until 1948.
+The school is named after the American naturalist John Burroughs.

+John Burroughs High School is ranked 389th in California.
+The student body is 66% minority, and 26% of students are considered economically disadvantaged.
+It is one of 3 high schools within the Burbank Unified School District.

+On June 7th, 1963 then President John F. Kennedy visited the Burrough's Senior Prom at The Beverly Hills Hotel in Beverly Hills, California.
+He was in town for a fundraising dinner in preparation for the 1964 election.
+The following year, Burbank's Rose Parade float was themed around this event.

 Academics

-The school scored a 768 on the Academic Performance Index in 2007, and in 2010 reached a score of 819, meeting the school's 12th consecutive goal.
+The school scored a 769 on the Academic Performance Index in 2007, and in 2010 reached a score of 819, meeting the school's 12th consecutive goal.
 90% of students passed the math portion of the CAHSEE (California High School Exit Exams) on the first attempt, while 92% of students passed the English portion of the CAHSEE on first attempt.

 Athletics

 The track and field team produced Olympic silver medalist Ron Morris (Rome, 1960).

 In 2016, the boys' varsity water polo team won the school's second CIF championship.